-Network Provider, sometimes referred to as an "in-network Provider," means a Medical Practitioner or Facility who has contracted with us, or our contractor or subcontractor, to provide healthcare services to our Members and be reimbursed by us at the contracted rate as payment in full for the health care services, including applicable Cost Sharing obligations.
+Network Provider, sometimes referred to as an "in-network Provider," means a Medical Practitioner, Behavioral Health Practitioner or Facility who has contracted with us, or our contractor or subcontractor, to provide health care services to our Members and be reimbursed by us at the contracted rate as payment in full for the health care services, including applicable Cost Sharing obligations.
 These Providers will be identified in the most current list for the Network.

-No Surprises Act is a federal law effective on January 1, 2022 that in conjunction with the Balance Billing Protection Act (BBPA) protects the Member from Balance Billing when receiving Emergency Services in the state of Washington from the non-Network Providers and Air Ambulance services for an Emergency Medical Condition.
-In addition, the Member may not be Balanced Billed for services rendered by non-Network Providers at Network Hospitals and Ambulatory Surgical Centers.
-Members are also protected from Balance Billing for Emergency Services when received from out-of-state and non-Network Providers.
+No Surprises Act means a federal law effective on January 1, 2022 that in conjunction with the Balance Billing Protection Act (BBPA) protects the Member from Balance Billing when receiving Emergency Services in the state of Washington from the Non-Network Providers and air ambulance services for an Emergency Medical Condition.
+In addition, the Member may not be Balanced Billed for services rendered by Non-Network Providers at Network Hospitals and Ambulatory Surgical Centers.
+Members are also protected from Balance Billing for Emergency Services when received from out-of-state and Non-Network Providers.

-Non-Network Provider, sometimes referred to as an "out-of-network Provider," means a Medical Practitioner or Facility who is not contracted with us or our contractor or subcontractor.
+Non-Network Provider, sometimes referred to as an "out-of-network Provider," means a Medical Practitioner, Behavioral Health Practitioner or Facility who is not contracted with us or our contractor or subcontractor.
 Services received from a Non-Network Provider or Facility are not covered, except for:

 - 1. Emergency Services, as described in the Covered Services section of this Contract; - 2.
-Non-emergency healthcare services received at an in-network Hospital or an in-network ambulatory surgical Facility, as described in the Access to Care section of this Contract; or - 3.
+Non-emergency health care services received at an in-network Hospital or an in-network ambulatory surgical Facility, as described in the Access to Care section of this Contract; or - 3.
 Situations otherwise specifically described in this Contract.

-Originating Site means the physical location of a patient receiving healthcare services through Telemedicine.
+Originating Site means the physical location of a patient receiving health care services through telemedicine.